Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 ---

 # Overview
-Before we start on any architecture work we need to know what business problem aim to solve​
+Before we start on any architecture work we need to know what business problem aim to solve​ and that we can add value

 At the end of this workshop, we should have​